looak/Gambit/README.md

 Dev Blog
 =====
+### (2018-11-04)
+#### A chess engine ignoring chess.
+	For some reason I had flaged a board where there was chess to be illegal, what kind of chess engine is avoiding putting the opponent into chess?
+Oh well...

+	Fixed that and some depth issues I had with my recursive move method.
+	Cleaned up my perft test and gave the names corresponding to the source.

+### (2018-09-03)
+#### More Perft Tests!
+	To figure out why my initial perft tests don't pass I added more of them.
+And I found one pretty strait forward that doesn't pass.
+It's a odd position which has a bunch of promotion in it.
+So maybe it is my promotion code which is wrong afterall.
+I thought it was bomber with all my tests.

+	Also read a good quote today:

+		*"Some people say, How can you live without knowing?
+		I do not know what they mean.
+I always live without knowing.
+That is easy.
+		How you get to know is what I want to know."*
+				- Richard Feynman

 ### (2018-08-30)
 #### Well that is obvious!
 	I can't change the order of my list, my pointers into it will beomce invalid.
 So I should probably store